tlsnotary/tlsn/docs/gcde_leak_fix.md

 Footnote:

-A question may arise at this point re Steps 2 and 3: why doesn't the User simply reveal the decoding information to the Notary, so that the Notary himself would be able to decode the ciphertext C and sends C to the User.
+A question may arise at this point re Steps 2 and 3: why doesn't the User simply reveal the decoding information to the Notary, so that the Notary himself would be able to decode the ciphertext $C$ and send $c$ to the User.

-The reason is that after the decoding the Notary could send to the User a malicious C, e.g. the Notary could flip a bit in C (which translates into flipping a bit in the plaintext).
-The User would then forward the malicious ciphertext to the server.
+The reason is that after the decoding the Notary could send to the User a malicious $c$, e.g. the Notary could flip a bit in $c$ (which translates into flipping a bit in the plaintext).
+The User would then forward the malicious $c$ to the server.

 //--------------